traefik/traefik-helm-chart/README.md

 This chart bootstraps Traefik version 2 as a Kubernetes ingress controller, using Custom Resources `IngressRoute`: <https://docs.traefik.io/providers/kubernetes-crd/>.

+Notice if you use traefik v3, crds with namespace traefik.containo.us were removed, and only traefik.io is available.

 ### Philosophy

 The Traefik HelmChart is focused on Traefik deployment configuration.